OlesNikon/playwright-testrail-reporter/README.md

 ## Additional information

+### Creating and Updating Test Runs

+TestRail test runs are created after all tests finish their execution.
+If Playwright run results in a timeout or interrupted statuses, test runs are not created.

 ### API Retry Logic

 The reporter will retry the API calls up to 3 times if the API call fails with a 5xx status code.